 3. Provisional Peer-Reviewed Toxicity Value (PPRTV).
 As of November 19, 2015, these values are available online at http://hhpprtv.ornl.gov/quickview/pprtv.php

-The proposed regulation follows:
+The proposed regulation reads as follows:

 Division 4.5, Environmental Health Standards for the Management of Hazardous Waste Add Chapter 51.3, Article 1, sections 69000.1 – 69000.3 as follows: